Dress Code for Public Wreath Ceremonies

-The Executive Director, Army National Cemeteries Program, or designated representatives; the Sergeant of the Guard; and Relief Commanders have the authority to prohibit a person in non appropriate attire from participating in a wreath ceremony at the Tomb of the Unknown Soldier.
+The Executive Director, Army National Cemeteries Program, or designated representatives; the Sergeant of the Guard; and relief commanders have the authority to prohibit a person in inappropriate attire from participating in a wreath ceremony at the Tomb of the Unknown Soldier.

 View general information about public wreath laying ceremonies.